C-Basco/Advancing-into-Analytics/README.md

 - Data Manipulation and Visualization in R

 ## Part 3
+Part two is comprised of topics covering the transition from excel to the coding language Python.

 - Data structures in python
 - Data Manipulation and Visualization in Python